shawnkgriffin/slapchat/docs/Functional Specification.md

-# Functional Requirements
+# Functional Specification
-slap (slack + maps) is a program that integrates the best of slack with the ability to share locations on a map.
+slapChat (slack + maps) is a program that integrates the best of slack with the ability to share locations on a map.

 # System Architecture
-The system uses redux to manage the state of both the server and the client.
 All communication is by web sockets.
 State changes are sent by each client to the server.
 The server updates it's internal state using redux.
 The server will either send the message to all clients or it will send the updated state (tbd).
 ![System Layout](https://github.com/shawnkgriffin/slap/blob/master/docs/slap%20system.png "System Layout")
 ## State Description
-Each client manages it's own state using redux and simple middleware.
+Each client manages it's own state.
 The state consists of the following major components
 * Map
   * Users - [{name, current_location, avatar}]
-  * Pins - {location, description, title, icon, picture}
+  * Markers - {location, description, title, icon, picture}
   * Circles - {location, radius, description, title, icon, picture}
   * Polygons - array of locations, description, title, icon, picture}
   * Layers - {name, [pins], [circles], [polygons]}